SalesforceAIResearch/MAS-Zero/README.md

   <hr style="height: 3px; background: linear-gradient(90deg, #EF8E8D, #5755A3); border: none; border-radius: 3px;">
 </div>

-> **⚠️WARNING⚠️**: The implementations in this repository is very raw and intended for research purposes only.
+> **⚠️WARNING⚠️**: The implementation in this repository is very raw and intended for research purposes only.
 It is not secure for production environments.
 We plan to update our code to more secure implementations in the future.
 Your use of our code is at your own discretion and risk.

 <!-- ## 🫛 Seeding (Optional)